 When a company goes into liquidation, the Official Receiver (or insolvency practitioner) must submit a report to the Department for Business, Enterprise and Regulatory Reform (DBEER) where they see evidence of unfit conduct.

 Under the Act, the court has the power to declare that a director is personally liable for the company’s debts if it is found that the director knew, or ought to have known, that there was no reasonable prospect that the company would avoid going into insolvent liquidation.
-The director failed to take every step that ought to be taken to minimize the potential loss to the company’s creditors.
+The director failed to take every step that ought to be taken to minimise the potential loss to the company’s creditors.

 If a director is found to have breached their duties concerning wrongful trading, they may be disqualified from acting as a director and may be subject to fines and even imprisonment.